RenatevanKempen/PowerApps-in-PowerBI/README.md

 For this reason you can add PowerApps in Power BI.

 Allow me to give you some reasons why PowerApps can be of added value:
-- PowerApps can add interactive possibilities to your dashboards, like adjusting data
+- PowerApps can add interactive possibilities to your dashboards, like adjusting or add data directly in Sharepoint lists, Excel or even SQL tables.
 - You can use PowerApps for review steps if you want your budget or forecast to be reviewed by different persons

 .... and much much more